- Department for Business, Energy & Industrial Strategy

-DECC continues to receive new health compensation claims under common law from former British Coal employees for Noise Induced Hearing Loss and some asbestos related conditions, as well as for the conditions formerly compensated under the schemes that are now closed.
-Those suffering from Pneumoconiosis may be entitled to make a claim direct under DECC’s Coal Workers Pneumoconiosis Scheme.
+BEIS continues to receive new health compensation claims under common law from former British Coal employees for Noise Induced Hearing Loss and some asbestos related conditions, as well as for the conditions formerly compensated under the schemes that are now closed.
+Those suffering from Pneumoconiosis may be entitled to make a claim direct under BEIS’s Coal Workers Pneumoconiosis Scheme.
 See coal health compensation claims for further information.

 Environmental and safety-related liabilities

 The Coal Authority, which was established in 1994 when the coal industry was privatised, manages the environmental and safety-related liabilities of historical coal mining in the UK.
 This includes:

 - repairing subsidence damage from old coal mining activity and operating an emergency call-out system to secure coalfield subsidence hazards

 - treating water pollution caused by coal mining through a managed investment programme so that water is protected and improved to ‘good’ status